Manisrii21/Word-count/README.md

 ## AIM:
 To write a python program for getting the word count from a text.
 ## EQUIPEMENT'S REQUIRED:
-PC
+Hardware-PCs
-Anaconda - Python 3.7
+Anaconda - Python 3.7 Installation / Moodle-Code Runner
 ## ALGORITHM:
 # Step 1:
 To write a python program for getting the word count from a text file